elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> JavaScript is a high-level,
-      dynamically typed and interpreted scripting language used to create interactive effects in a browser or on a server.
+      <strong>Interview Response:</strong> JavaScript is a dynamically typed, interpreted scripting language that creates interactive effects for the browser.
     </div>
   </div>
 </details>